Delaware.gov logo

 Indian River Near Millsboro Beneficial Use Dredging Project

-Work is set to begin in the fall of 2023 on dredging the navigational channel along the Indian River, near Millsboro.
+Work is set to begin in the summer of 2024 on dredging the navigational channel along the Indian River, near Millsboro.
 The material dredged from the channel will be used in a marsh enhancement project to restore a local wetland area.

 Contact Us